jonnay/BunnyDoors/Readme.txt

    - Use with any permissions system.
    - Simple Spout integration, with more coming!
    - Keys are implemented as permissions, so you can use it with a variety of other plugins to enhance your experience.
+   - With Vault installed, you can put keys inside of chests!

 2 Requirements
 ---------------